As the church and MCC work together, peace grows in Kikwit

 A woman with her arm raised in a church building

-Caption above: Euphrasie Minzambi, 38, who was displaced by violence in the Kasai region in the Democratic Republic of the Congo, worships at Kimpwanza Kikongophone parish, a Mennonite Brethren church in Kikwit, a city where thousands found refuge.
+Caption above: Forced to flee violence in the Kasai region of the Democratic Republic of Congo, Euphrasie Minzambi, 38, praises the Lord at Kimpwanza Kikongophone Parish, a Mennonite Brethren church in Kikwit, a city of refuge for thousands.
 Justin Makangara/MCC/Fairpicture

-Ever since survivors of brutal fighting in the Kasai region of the Democratic Republic of the Congo fled to the city of Kikwit in 2017, the Mennonite Brethren Church has been ministering to them with faith and action.
+Since the arrival of survivors fleeing the brutal fighting in the Kasai region of the Democratic Republic of Congo in 2017, the Mennonite Brethren Church in Kikwit has been helping the displaced with faith and action.

-The Communauté des Eglises de Frères Mennonites au Congo (CEFMC; Mennonite Brethren Church of Congo), which is based in Kikwit, saw their need.
-Individuals responded by taking people into their homes and giving clothing and food.
-The CEFMC hospital staff provided medical care, and their churches became temporary shelters.
+The Community of Mennonite Brethren Churches in Congo (CEFMC), based in Kikwit, recognized their need.
+People responded to the call, welcoming them into their homes and providing them with clothing and food.
+CEFMC hospital staff provided medical care, and their churches became temporary shelters.

 Image